aramvisser/navtastic/README.md

 ## Submenus

 Every item can have a submenu.
-They can be nested as deeply as you want (or at least until Ruby starts complaining).
+They can be nested as deeply as you want.

 ```ruby
 Navtastic.define :main_menu do |menu|